 We are happy to now serve boxes to 5,000 seniors per month.

 To qualify for the program, participants must be:

 - Receiving an income that is at or below 130% of the poverty line (see chart below)

-- A resident of PA (Bucks, Chester, Delaware, Philadelphia or Montgomery County)
+- A resident of PA (Bucks, Delaware or Philadelphia)

 Interested seniors can call the Philabundance Food Help Line to see if they are eligible, and if so, be directed to a CSFP location near them.

 *USDA is an equal opportunity provider and employer.